magnetikonline/slack-post/README.md

 ```

 ### slackPost.enableFieldMarkdown()
-- When enabled, will action Slack to markup all provided field item values via `slackPost.addField()` with Markdown-like syntax.
+- When called, will action Slack to markup field item values added via [`slackPost.addField()`](#slackpostaddfieldtitlevalueisshort) with Markdown-like syntax.
-- Method only applies to the advanced message format with one or more fields defined.
+- Method only applies to the advanced message format with one or more fields created.
 - Returns the current slackPost object instance.

 ### slackPost.setThumbnail(URL)
 - Provides a public URL to an image that will be displayed as a thumbnail on the right side of an advanced message.
 - Image formats of GIF, JPEG, PNG, and BMP are supported.
-- When called, will enabled the advanced message format.
+- When called, will enable the advanced message format.
 - Returns the current slackPost object instance.

 ### slackPost.setImage(URL)
 - Provides a public URL to an image that will be displayed as an image inside the message area.
 - Image formats of GIF, JPEG, PNG, and BMP are supported.
 - Large images will be resized to a maximum width of 400px or a maximum height of 500px - whilst maintaining aspect ratio.
-- When called, will enabled the advanced message format.
+- When called, will enable the advanced message format.
 - Returns the current slackPost object instance.

 ### slackPost.send(callback)